 In addition to consulting, Stephen currently holds the position of vice president, quality assurance, compliance and regulatory affairs at Sunesis Pharmaceuticals, Inc. Prior to that, he was director, regulatory affairs/quality assurance at BiPar Sciences, Inc., a wholly owned subsidiary of Sanofi, for more than six years.

 Stephen holds a B.S. in chemistry and mathematics from Texas A&M University.

 CMC technical, formulation and delivery

-As a Senior Consultant, Sangita has worked with US, Japanese and European pharmaceutical companies involving early to late phase macromolecules and small molecules.
-Her responsibilities spanned API manufacturing, formulation development, analytical method development, process transfer to CDMOs, auditing CDMOs and CROs, authoring CMC sections for INDs and participating in face-face FDA reviews.
+As a senior consultant, Sangita has worked with U.S., Japanese and European pharmaceutical companies involving early-to-late-phase macromolecules and small molecules.
+Her responsibilities spanned API manufacturing, formulation development, analytical method development, process transfer to CDMOs, auditing CDMOs and CROs, authoring CMC sections for INDs and participating in face-to-face FDA reviews.